 We’ve all heard the phrase, “if you don’t succeed, try, try again,” BUT if you are anything like us, you have tried and tried to stop biting and picking at your nails, yet nothing seems to work.
 It’s not only frustrating, but it can leave you feeling self-conscious about the appearance of your nails.
 Thankfully, you are not alone on your nail-biting journey as almost all of us have been guilty of biting our nails at least once in our lives.
-Clutch Nails wants to help you have the best nails possible and for you look your best, but our nails stay on best when your nails are strong and grown out.
+We want to help you have the best nails possible and for you look your best.
+Also, our nails stay on better when your nails are strong and grown out.
 Here is a nail biter's guide to having fabulous nails:

 Figure out your Triggers